S1L3NC37/claude-code-cyber-defense-writeups/wrapping-a-security-cli-with-mcp.md

 ## The mental model I started with

-MCP is a standard for connecting a model to things outside itself.
+MCP (Model Context Protocol) is a standard for connecting a model to things outside itself.
 It defines three kinds of thing a server can expose:

 - **Tools** are actions.
 Run a scan, query a database, call an API.
 - **Resources** are data to read.
 Files, configs, knowledge bases.